gjrchen/UWasic-Training-pt2/docs/info.md

 The 8-bit ripple carry adder assumes 2s complement inputs and thus supports addition and subtraction.
 It pushes the result to the bus via tri-state buffer.
 It also includes a zero flag and a carry flag to support conditional operation using an external microcontroller.
 These flags are synchronized to the rising edge of the clock and are updated when the adder outputs to the bus.

 The Accumulator register functions to store the output of the adder.
 It is synchronized to the positive edge of the clock.
 The accumulator loads and outputs its value from the bus and is connected via tri-state buffer.
-The accumulator’s current value is always available as an ouput (and usually connected to the Register A input of the ALU)
+The accumulator’s current value is always available as an output (and usually connected to the Register A input of the ALU)

 The B register stores the second operand for ALU operations which is loaded from RAM.